Arizona tribe fights to stop lithium drilling on culturally significant lands

 PHOENIX — (AP) — Members of an Arizona tribe are trying to persuade a federal judge to extend a temporary ban on exploratory drilling for a lithium project near lands they have used for religious and cultural ceremonies for centuries.

-Leaders of the Hualapai Tribe and others are scheduled to testify Tuesday in U.S. District Court before the judge who issued a temporary restraining order last month for work at a site halfway between Phoenix and Las Vegas.
-Demonstrators are expected to gather outside the courthouse before the hearing.
+Leaders of the Hualapai Tribe and supporters appeared Tuesday in U.S. District Court before the judge who issued a temporary restraining order last month for work at a site halfway between Phoenix and Las Vegas.
+Demonstrators gathered outside the courthouse before the hearing.

+Duane Clark, chairman of the Hualapai Tribe, said the fight to protect the tribe's ceremonial waters is about ensuring a future for his people.

+“As we look to our future, we look to our past, to our ancestors, and this is the biggest threat that is harming us right now,” Clark said before walking into the courthouse.
+If drilling continues, he said, future generations will suffer.

 The case is among the latest legal fights pitting Native American tribes and environmentalists against President Joe Biden's administration as green energy projects encroach on lands that are culturally significant.